Linewatch Review

 N/A

-I’m not crazy about Linewatch, but I certainly don’t have regrets watching the film because the big question is: was I entertained?
+I'm not crazy about "Linewatch", but I certainly don't have regrets watching the film because the big question is: was I entertained?
 And the answer is a resounding yes.
-Though the ending was a bit dry and some choppy pacing does slow the film down a bit, the film is balanced by a decent story, fair amount of action, and some great acting that certainly warrants at least a rental at best, though you might not be disappointed with a purchase.
-Look for Linewatch to be released on DVD on Oct 21 and out of 5 stars I give the film 3.5 stars.
-And it’s been Valkor tested, TOV approved.
+Though the ending was a bit dry and some choppy pacing does slow the film down a bit, the film is balanced out with a decent story, a fair amount of action, and some great acting that certainly warrants at least a rental at best, though you might not be disappointed with a purchase.
+Look for "Linewatch" to be released on DVD on Oct 21 and out of 5 stars I give the film 3.5 stars.

 Linewatch Movie